imagej/imagej.github.io/_pages/Sholl_Analysis.md

 5. Select the z-slice containing the center of analysis.
 Click over the center with the <span style="border-bottom:1px dotted #ccc;">Point Selection Tool</span> and press {% include key content='press\|B' %} (shortcut for <span style="border-bottom:1px dotted #ccc;">Image▷ Overlay▷ Add Selection...</span>).
 This will add the point ROI to the image overlay.
 Save the image as .TIFF by pressing {% include key content='press\|S' %} (<span style="border-bottom:1px dotted #ccc;">File▷ Save As...▷ Tiff...</span>).
 6. Repeat the last 2 steps until all images are marked, using {% include key content='press\|Shift\|O' %} (shortcut for <span style="border-bottom:1px dotted #ccc;">File▷ Open Next</span>) to iterate through all the images.

-{% include tip id='FileFormats ' tip='When working with ROIs, it is critical that you work with .tif files because only this format keeps track of image overlays.
-The <span style="border-bottom:1px dotted #ccc;">Process▷ Batch▷ Convert...</span> command allows bulk conversion between image formats. ' %} Now that all the images are marked, we just need to ask ImageJ to generate some lines of code.
+{% include tip id='FileFormats' tip='When working with ROIs, it is critical that you work with .tif files because only this format keeps track of image overlays.
+The <span style="border-bottom:1px dotted #ccc;">Process▷ Batch▷ Convert...</span> command allows bulk conversion between image formats.' %} Now that all the images are marked, we just need to ask ImageJ to generate some lines of code.
 We will open the Macro Recorder (<span style="border-bottom:1px dotted #ccc;">Plugins▷ Macros▷ Record...</span>) and run *Sholl Analysis* on one of the images to find out how to call the plugin with suitable parameters.
 In this example, we will use the ImageJ macro language.
 The single line of code that appears in the recorder window will look something like this:

     // Recording Sholl Analysis version 3.4.3
     // Visit https://imagej.net/Sholl_Analysis#Batch_Processing for scripting examples